 For those looking for something less busy, I would recommend Udawalwe, but for those wanting the best chance of leopard spotting, then Yala would be best.

-How should I include national parks in Sri Lanka in an itinerary?
+How should I include a national park in a holiday to Sri Lanka?

 The National Parks are spread out all over the country, so it is very easy to include 1-2 in any trip around Sri Lanka.
 For example, if you are looking for a wildlife and beach holiday in Sri Lanka we would recommend focussing at least some of the trip in the south of the country, as Yala and Uda Wallawe are close to the southern beaches.

 The more remote parks like Gal Oya, Wasgamua and Kumana National Parks can also work really well in a tour of Sri Lanka, particularly combined with culture in the centre of the island.
 You can link these parks with the East coast beaches of Passikuda and Arugam Bay.
 Kumana and Gal Oya can link with the south coast too, with a bit of driving.
 Take a look at our Into the Wild revitalise holiday to see how Gal Oya can be linked to the south coast.